Parallel Complex Diffusion for Scalable Time Series Generation: Parallel Complex Diffusion Framework

-To reconcile the \textit{computational efficiency} of parallel modeling with the statistical necessity of coupled modeling, we invoke the \textbf{Mean Field Theory (MFT) approximation}.
-We restrict the learnable generative model $p_{\theta}$ to a factorized variational family by assuming decoupled data distribution (Details in Appendix~\ref{sec:transition_to_mft_proof}):
+To reconcile our parallel modeling objective with these statistically coupled marginal dynamics, we invoke the \textbf{Mean Field Theory (MFT) approximation}.
+Instead of assuming that the true data prior are perfectly decoupled, we introduce a factorized variational proxy for the marginal reverse transition (Details in Appendix~\ref{sec:transition_to_mft_proof}):

-By enforcing this factorization on the model architecture, we decompose the global optimization objective into two parallel streams.
+This factorized proxy allows the reverse estimator to be trained efficiently through two branch-wise objectives.

-However, the naive mean-field factorization in Eq.~\eqref{eq:mft_approx} discards the mutual dependencies required to recover phase information.
-To compensate for this information loss, we introduce an \textbf{Interactive Correction Mechanism} as a variational proxy.
-We modify the parameterization of the noise predictor such that each branch explicitly perceives its quadrature counterpart:
+However, the naive mean-field factorization in Eq.~\eqref{eq:mft_approx} weakens the cross-quadrature dependencies required to preserve phase coherence.
+To compensate for this approximation, we introduce an \textbf{interactive correction branch} in the estimator parameterization.
+Each branch predicts its own quadrature noise while receiving a projected representation of the counterpart quadrature:

-where $h(\cdot)$ is a projector of corresponding quadrature counterpart.
-In this design (illustrated in Figure~\ref{fig:framework}), $p_{\theta}$ retains a \textit{structurally decoupled parameterization} allowing effective parallel inference, while its internal information flow remains coupled.
+where $h(\cdot)$ denotes a lightweight projection module that maps the counterpart quadrature into the branch's native input space.
+In this design (illustrated in Figure~\ref{fig:framework}c), $p_{\theta}$ retains branch-wise parallel outputs while allowing cross-quadrature information flow.

 By combining the Mahalanobis distance metric derived in Eq.~\eqref{eq:ideal_decoupled_loss} with this interactive parameterization, we arrive at the final parallel training objective for PaCoDi: